Crafting Educational Materials

 - The core primitives of React Native do not change much or often, they are based largely on web standards.
 View, Text, Image and their related properties are going to work the same regardless of the version that you use, generally speaking.

 - We’ve found most of the breaking changes stem from a few libraries that Expo uses, like React Native.
 Other libraries, like React, are fairly stable.
 Writing educational materials in a way that covers the ideas more than specific APIs of unstable libraries will make your content more evergreen.

 - You can lock the version that users install with init, eg:

-expo init --template blank@sdk-31.
+npx create-expo-app --template blank@sdk-31.
 As mentioned above, we may not be able to maintain version compatibility indefinitely, so if you do this you should use the latest available version at the time of preparing your materials and be prepared to update them within 3 to 6 months in the worst case.